milan2116/HTML-CSS-freecodecamp-pages/README.md

-# HTML-CSS-freecodecamp-pages
+# 🌐 HTML & CSS Projects – freeCodeCamp Course

-some web pages I did a couple years ago while doing a freecodecamp course
+This repository contains a collection of web pages built while completing the **HTML & CSS** section of the [freeCodeCamp](https://www.freecodecamp.org/) curriculum.